 She lawyered up and argued that her First Amendment free speech rights had been violated.
 She won in both District Court and the U.S. Court of Appeals.
 However, in 1998 she ultimately lost the Supreme Court case NEA v.
 Finley.
 The court ruled that the government could restrict funding based on decency standards.

 If the run-up to the Supreme Court case was difficult (she was the target of personal attacks and death threats), the fallout from the loss was worse.
-She had had a show scheduled at the prestigious Whitney Museum in New York City, but then it was cancelled.
+She had had a show scheduled at the prestigious Whitney Museum in New York City, but then it was canceled.
 She also found it impossible to find a job.